Overview

 └── deno.json // Deno config file

-Per default, all files in the frontend directory are only available in browser clients (frontend endpoints), while files in the backend directory are only available for backend endpoints (Deno runtime).
+By default, all files in the frontend directory are only available to browser clients (frontend endpoints), while files in the backend directory are only available to Deno server instances (backend endpoints).

-Files in the common directory can be accessed from both the frontend and backend scope.
+Files in the common directory can be accessed from both the frontend and backend realm and can contain shared logic, types, components or resources.

 The UIX namespace